zulmycortez/int-to-string/server/README.md

 2. Submit a number inputted by the user and transform this number to it's english word equivalent.

 Prerequisites to run this application:
-1. You will need to have mongoDB set up locally and create a db with the name of "number". (https://docs.mongodb.com/manual/tutorial/getting-started/)
+1. You will need to have mongoDB set up locally and create a db with the name of "number". (https://docs.mongodb.com/manual/installation/)
+2. Make sure you download the required dependencies by running 'npm i' on your terminal.

 High level overview of each file:
 ### controller.js